KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 In the end, the device manager will pass the file descriptor (plus the allowed commands/events) to KVM.
 It will detect when the socket is shutdown and it will reinitiate the handshake.

+Once the file descriptor reaches KVM, the introspection tool should use the *KVMI_GET_VERSION* command to get the API version and/or the *KVMI_VM_CHECK_COMMAND* and *KVMI_VM_CHECK_EVENT* commands to see which commands/events are allowed for this guest.
+The error code -KVM_EPERM will be returned if the introspection tool uses a command or tries to enable an event which is disallowed.

 Unhooking
 ---------